 Sometimes, simply cleaning your house thoroughly is not going to do the trick.
 This is especially true for non-cat owners who end up living in a home that was previously owned by cat owners.
 If you find that, even with your best attention, your allergies are still acting up, you may need to take more drastic measures.

 - Repaint the interior of your house every few years.

 - Replace or completely remove carpeting whenever practical.

 - Consider replacing any fabric furniture with furniture in leather or vinyl.
 Fabric tends to trap dander, and vinyl and leather are easier to clean.

 - Have your furnace and duct work professionally cleaned twice a year.

-Cleaning pet dander is an endless battle that is never truly won.
+Cleaning the pet dander is an endless battle that is never truly won, but it is one many cat owners are willing to live with.
 To help minimize allergic reactions, remember to take your allergy medication and keep a few areas in your house, such as your bedroom, as a cat-free zone.
-Keeping up with your cleaning routine, and the cat's grooming routine is generally effective to keep dander at bay.
+Keeping up with your cleaning routine and the cat's grooming routine is generally effective to keep dander at bay.